Learning Hurts Me Not

 Medical Cannabis: Let's Get Stoned!

-Many seniors today have survived the days of sex, drugs, and rock-and-roll are now using more pharmaceuticals than in their youth.
+Many seniors have survived the days of sex, drugs, and rock-and-roll and are now using more pharmaceuticals than in their youth.

-During the sixties and early seventies, Woodstockers used marijuana and assorted hallucinogens as a way of expanding their consc… Read full post »
+During the sixties and early seventies, Woodstockers used marijuana and assorted hallucinogens as a way of expanding their conscio… Read full post »

 One of my missions in life is to become a better writer.
 For several years, I have been reading on the lives, motivations, writings and styles of the following 17 highly regarded authors: William Shakespeare, England(1565-1616), Jane Austen, England(1775-1817), Charles Dicken… Read full post »

-1. Swizzle Stick Sharon stirred her drink, took a sip, stirred her drink vigorously again, and drew the stick across her voluptuous lips.
+1. Swizzle Stick Sharon stirred her drink, took a sip, then drew the stick across her voluptuous lips.

-2. Hair Flip Helen batted her eyelids at new beaus.
+2. Hair Flip Helen routinely batted her eyelids at all new beaus.

-She was an amazing woman and a co-founder of the Screenwriter's Guild in Hollywood, w
+She was an amazing woman and a co-founder of the Screenwriter's… Read full post »

 "Oaths are words, and words are but wind." - Samuel Butler